 Please take advantage of our online registration process.
 You can save time and money by registering early.

 4. How can I help spread the word about the conference?

 We have a number of social networking tools available to let others know about this conference.
 Please visit our Spread the Word page for more information.
-Then there are the good ‘ol fashioned, tried and true methods – talk it up, pick up the phone, send an email or letter.
+Then there are the good old-fashioned, tried-and-true methods – talk it up, pick up the phone, send an email or letter.
 Help us reach as many people as possible!
 Even in the biggest cities, a person can feel isolated and without support.